A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Reformulation of the BR-type approach in the framework of the path-conservative schemes

 with $\widehat{\mathbf{B}w}(w_{L}, w_{R})$ and $\widehat{\mathbf{B}}(w_{L}, w_{R})$ as in \eqref{eq:BR}.
 One can immediately notice that condition \eqref{eq:PC_consistency} is fulfilled.
 Moreover,

 If we consider a family of segments

 condition \eqref{eq:PC_conservative} reduces to

-and therefore, considering $\widehat{\mathbf{B}}$ as an approximation of $\int_{0}^{1} \mathbf{B}\rpth{\Psi(w_{L}, w_{R}, s)}\mathrm{d}s$, we conclude that also condition \eqref{eq:PC_conservative} is fulfilled.
+and therefore, considering $\widehat{\mathbf{B}}$ as an approximation of $\int_{0}^{1} \mathbf{B}\rpth{\Psi(w_{L}, w_{R}, \hat{s})}\mathrm{d}\hat{s}$, we conclude that also condition \eqref{eq:PC_conservative} is fulfilled.
 In particular, if we take

-this is equivalent to consider a trapezoidal rule for $\int_{0}^{1} \mathbf{B}\rpth{\Psi(w_{L}, w_{R}, s)}\mathrm{d}s$.
+this is equivalent to consider a trapezoidal rule for $\int_{0}^{1} \mathbf{B}\rpth{\Psi(w_{L}, w_{R}, \hat{s})}\mathrm{d}\hat{s}$.
 The choice of a linear path is the standard one in the literature \cite{abgrall:2010, busto:2021, gaburro:2024, gatti:2024, fernandez:2022}, even though more complex paths can be considered \cite{delorenzo:2018, schwendeman:2006}, and also the choice of the trapezoidal rule to approximate the path integral is rather common \cite{busto:2021, gatti:2024}.

-In conclusion, the BR approach can be seen as a particular approximate path-conservative scheme employing segments as paths.
-The BR approach has already been employed for the discretization of non-conservative terms in hyperbolic systems \cite{orlando:2023, tumolo:2015} and the idea to consider a double integration by parts has been already adopted in several CFD applications to obtain well-balanced schemes in the so-called strong form \cite{abgrall:2017, arpaia:2022, arpaia:2025, vater:2019}.
-However, to the best of our knowledge, this is the first rigorous analysis that shows how a numerical strategy originally and typically employed for the discretization of diffusion operators \cite{bassi:1997, ortleb:2020} is linked to a widely used framework for the discretization of hyperbolic non-conservative systems.
-Finally, one can immediately notice that the approach \eqref{eq:Crouzet_non_cons} proposed in \cite{crouzet:2013} does not satisfy \eqref{eq:PC_consistency} and therefore it cannot be reformulated in the framework of path-conservative schemes.
-This could explain why this approach is less robust for the solution of the homogeneous problem \eqref{eq:system_hyperbolic}, as we have verified in Section \ref{sec:num_res_homogeneous}.
+In conclusion, the BR-type approach can be seen as a particular approximate path-conservative scheme employing segments as paths.
+This holds independently of the specific definition of $\widehat{\mathbf{B}}(w_{L}, w_{R})$.
+The BR-type approach has already been employed for the discretization of non-conservative terms in hyperbolic systems \cite{orlando:2023, tumolo:2015} and the idea to consider integration by parts twice \cite{kopriva:2010} has been already adopted in several CFD applications to obtain well-balanced schemes in the so-called strong form \cite{abgrall:2017, arpaia:2022, arpaia:2026, vater:2019}.
+However, to the best of our knowledge, this is the first rigorous analysis that shows how a numerical strategy originally and typically employed for the discretization of diffusion operators \cite{bassi:1997a, ortleb:2020} is linked to a widely used framework for the discretization of hyperbolic non-conservative systems.